aniket-cs/YellowTag/README.md

-# 🔍 Port Scanner GUI
+# 🔍 YellowTag - Port Scanning Tool

-A simple and interactive port scanner application built with **Python** and **Kivy**.
+A simple and interactive cross-platform port scanner application built with **Python** and **Kivy**.
 This tool allows users to scan a target host for open TCP ports and displays services and banners, if available.

 ## 🚀 Features